ardanlabs/gotraining/04-packaging_exporting/readme.md

 ## Package and Exporting

 Packages contain the basic unit of compiled code.
 They define a scope for the indentifiers that are declared within them.
-Learning how to package our code is vital to building robust and scalable code in Go because exported identifiers become part of the packages API.
+Learning how to package our code is vital because exported identifiers become part of the packages API.
+Stable and useable API's are incredibily important.

 ## Notes

 * Code in go is complied into packages and then linked together.
-* Identifiers are either exported or unexported from a package.
+* Identifiers are either be exported or unexported from a package.
 * We import packages to access exported identifiers.
 * Any package can use a value of an unexported type.